 Draft it is one more full-fledged CAD drawing toolkit that offers 3D and 2D architecture software features, such as various detailing and drafting tools.
 It can import CAD files from AutoCAD, as well as symbols, components, and so on.
 It has a dedicated free version, with a 15-day free trial with no limitations, and the ability to create, change and save floor plans even after the free period has expired.
 The other advanced features are behind a one-time upgrade to one of the three paid options – Pro, Plus, and Architectural.

-It is accurate to state that none of the solutions mentioned above offer their entire toolkits for free, which can make the process of selecting a specific solution for your floor planning requirements more challenging.
 While it is not easy to pick just one offer from the entire market, we hope that our overview helped you figure out which architecture floor plan software is more suitable for what kinds of users.

 Why you can trust us